IVRPowers/blog/content/post/products/video-rtc-cobrowsing.md

 ## System Requirements

 **CoBrowsing** feature requires [Video RTC](http://blog.ivrpowers.com/post/products/video-rtc/) (WebRTC) Gateway On Premise or Cloud CPaaS.
-It requires our special Chrome Extension in only one peer side to stream all your desktop or any selected application windows.
+For the targeted website, you only requires to setup our special HTML5 code widget to start cobrowsing with an agent.

 ## Website Addon